 Early literacy programs begin in Preschool at Kelowna Christian School, and continue into our Kindergarten programs.
 Learning Centres host play experiences that facilitate all areas of development, as well as directed teaching in literacy, numeracy and fine motors.

 Kristi Cooper, Director of Teaching & Learning, is also a wealth of knowledge and a strong asset to our education team at KCS.
-Kristi is passionate and dedicated to continue strengthening our education program with the new curriculum being implemented by the BC Ministry of Education.
+Kristi is passionate and dedicated to continuing strengthening our education program with the new curriculum being implemented by the BC Ministry of Education.
 Learn more about Kristi here and read our blogs on the new BC curriculum here.

 KCS believes in an innovative and holistic approach to education.
 We offer high quality, education from Preschool through Grade 12 with intentional, interwoven progression.
 We work together with families to help each child grow academically, socially and spiritually.
 Core competencies of our Kindergarten program include: Communication, Creative Thinking, Critical Thinking, Positive Identity, and Socially Responsible.
 It truly takes a village to raise a child and we feel privileged to join you on the journey.
 We love and care deeply for all our students!

 Our Kindergarten program is a part of the larger community of KCS.
 Our Kindergarten students benefit from literacy, art and music specialists in our Elementary School.
 Our friendly Elementary Librarian, Jessie Davis, works with each of our students during weekly reading times.
 We have a wonderful and passionate Music & Arts Director with designated music and art rooms.

 We have bright, colourful and engaging Kindergarten classrooms.
 Our Kindergarten students get to enjoy our Elementary gymnasium and big playground too!

 LEARN MORE ABOUT KINDERGARTEN

 Click on each item below to expand information.